qutech/QuMADA/docs/examples.rst

 Writing your own measurement scripts (WIP)
 #####################################

-Although the generic measurement scripts coming with QTools can handle a lot of different measurements there are certainly cases where you want to define your own measurements.
+Although the generic measurement scripts coming with QuMADA can handle a lot of different measurements there are certainly cases where you want to define your own measurements.
-In general Qtools supports all the freedom the QCoDeS Measurement Context Manager provides.
-However, in order to make it work with QTools features like the gate mapping you have to pay attention to a few things.
+In general QuMADA supports all the freedom the QCoDeS Measurement Context Manager provides.
+However, in order to make it work with QuMADA features like the gate mapping you have to pay attention to a few things.

-All Qtools measurement scripts should be a child class of the Qtools MeasurementScript class.
+All QuMADA measurement scripts should be a child class of the QuMADA MeasurementScript class.
 Thus, the script inherits helpful or required methods like initialization() (not to be confused with the __init__) and setup().
 Arguments are passed when calling the setup() method of the measurement script.

 .. code-block:: python